ftreff/oled/README.md

 ft_sys.py - this is a modified example script to show the stat I wanted displayed.
 (temp, cpu usage with bar graph, memory usage with bar graph, system load, and the bottom line alternates between local ip address and system uptime.

-installpkgs.sh - uses apt to update your systems packages then installs the required python3 luma.oled and psutil packages for the oled python scripts to run
+installpkgs.sh - uses apt to update your systems packages then installs the required python3 luma.oled and psutil packages for the fy_sys.py python script to run